-Carers are required to reflect upon their learning during supervision sessions with the FSW and demonstrate their ability to improve skills and knowledge and evidence that they have embedded the learning in their day to day fostering on an ongoing basis.
+Carers are required to reflect upon their learning during supervision sessions with the SSW and demonstrate their ability to improve skills and knowledge and evidence that they have embedded the learning in their day to day fostering on an ongoing basis.

-To progress to level 2, carers require a positive professional reference from someone working with their child ie CSW, teacher and comments from child's family about how carer works with them to support application in addition to training requirements
+To progress to level 2 carers require a positive professional reference from someone working with their child ie CSW, teacher and also comments from child's family about how carer works with them to support application in addition to training requirements.

-Carers will support the wider fostering service on a minimum of 4 occasions, which includes providing positive buddy/mentor support to level 1 foster carers and recruitment events/campaigns.
+Carers are required to attend a minimum of 4 Fostering Support Events annually; which includes providing positive buddy/mentor support to level 1 foster carers.

-The Annual Review for promotion to Level 2 should evidence that the Carers have provided care to all children placed with them in line with the Fostering Services: National Minimum Standards.
+The Annual Review for promotion to Level 2 should evidence that the Carers have provided care to all children placed with them in line with the Fostering Services: National Minimum Standards: